 Obviously what you look for will vary based on the type of role you’re looking to fill but talent and passion always trump skills.

 In the end there’s just no substitute for having worked with the person or a trusted referral.

 “I don’t think that never being let go and being currently employed should be [a signal for talent], given the [job market and economy].”

 I agree, it’s not a perfect signal but with a stack of 20 resumes and no referral from your trusted network, it’s definitely a signal that helps focus in on the ones with potential at the risk of missing out on a rock star.
 When I see that someone’s been laid off or fired, I try to understand very hard why.
-It does happen that big companies chop out good people but it’s a rare event.
-There would need to be many other signals showing how great the person was to counter the fact that they’d been let go.
+It does happen that big companies chop out good people.
+There would need to be other signals showing how great the person was to counter the fact that they’d been let go.

 “… the most brilliant people I had a privilege to meet would never admit they were the rock stars. … “

 Absolutely, I 100% agree.
 Big egos do not make for rockstars.
 I have a blog post in the works that echos this.
 You’re 100% spot on.